cmkobel/CompareM2/README.md

    ```
    git clone https://github.com/cmkobel/assemblycomparator2.git $ASSCOM2_BASE

-   # Hint: If you haven't already installet Snakemake and its dependencies, you can do it easily now:
+   # Hint: If you haven't already installed Snakemake and its dependencies, you can do it easily now:
    conda env create -f environment.yml
    ```